ahvlima/rstphack/README.md

 > **Note:** Not all UniFi switches support programmatic per-port cost changes.
 See [Prerequisites](#prerequisites).

-This workaround is not straightforward to implement but provides a practical solution to make per-port cost settings “semi-persistent.”
+This workaround is not straightforward to implement but provides a practical solution to make per-port cost settings “quasi-persistent.”

 The method relies on a Python script that:
 1. Queries the UniFi Controller for per-port configuration.